Gauge invariant canonical symplectic algorithms for real-time lattice strong-field quantum electrodynamics: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper, we developed a class of high-order canonical symplectic structure-preserving geometric algorithms for simulating the quantized Dirac-Maxwell theory based SFQED and RQP.
 We constructed a canonical field theory of the Dirac-Maxwell systems, and obtained the canonical symplectic form and Poisson algebra admitted by this field theory.
 Based on the Noether's theorem, this field theory admits charge, energy-momentum and angular momentum conservation laws via the gauge and Poincar\'e symmetries.
 In DEC framework, we constructed a LCFT which is a good semi-discrete analogue of the continuous canonical field theory.
 The $U(1)$ gauge field is discreted to form a cochain complex which guarantees the Bianchi identities of the $U(1)$ gauge theory.
-With the Hodge dual relations, the bispinor field components are discreted as four different differential forms, which naturally generate a staggered checkerboard-like lattice.
+With the Hodge dual relations, the bispinor field components are discreted as eight different differential forms, which naturally generate a staggered checkerboard-like lattice.
 Two kinds of discrete gauge covariant derivatives, i.e. pull-back and push-forward, are used to construct a gauge invariant semi-discrete action.
 A well-defined discrete Poisson bracket is constructed, which admits bilinearity, anticommutativity, product rule, and Jacobi identity.
-With the previous numerical techniques, the semi-discrete LCFT is gauge and Poincar\'e invariant, which also preserves the canonical symplectic and unitary structures.
+With the previous numerical techniques, the semi-discrete LCFT is gauge invariant, which also preserves the canonical symplectic and unitary structures.
 By using the Hamiltonian splitting method, we obtained three linear subsystems which can be solved independently, and constructed a class of high-order structure-preserving geometric algorithms via the Cayley transformation and symmetric composition technique.
-The algorithms preserve the symmetries and geometric structures of the semi-discrete LCFT.
-We proved that the numerical dispersion of the mass free fermions subsystem has only one Dirac double-cone centered at the origin of BZ, which means there is no fermion doubling problem in our algorithms.
+The algorithms preserve the gauge symmetry and geometric structures of the semi-discrete LCFT.
+We proved that the numerical dispersion of the mass free fermions subsystem has only one Dirac double-cone centered at the origin of lattice BZ, and there are only two degenerate fermion flavors in our algorithms.
 The locally unconditional stable property can also be obtained from the numerical dispersion.
+The structure-preserving and unconditional stable properties make the scheme superior to conventional Wilson and staggered fermions.
 To simulate the quantization of Dirac field to achieve a correct Fermi-Dirac statistics, we introduce an unified statistically quantization-equivalent ensemble model to describe the Dirac vacuum and non-trivial plasma backgrounds.
 Although the algorithms are unconditional stable, it does not means that the lattice periods can be chosen arbitrary large values.
 On the one hand, some basic physics can not the captured if the lattice periods exceed the typical space-time scales, such as the Compton scale.
 On the other hand, large lattice periods will lead to sparse matrices with very large condition numbers, which are very expensive for matrix inversion.
 Additionally, the topology of the $U(1)$ gauge field is changed into a torus by the Wilson lines, which means that the lattice periods should not be too large to avoid topological modes.